 In the early 1970s and into the early 1980s, the archaeological collections and archival materials stored in the University of Florida’s Department of Anthropology were transferred to the museum.
 Those extensive materials encompass a host of Florida archaeological sites investigated and/or recorded by John M. Goggin, who worked in Florida from the late 1930s until his death.
 Most of Goggin’s field notes from those sites are housed in the University of Florida’s P.K.
 Yonge Library of Florida History.
 However, some correspondence and research notes are in the Florida Museum.

-Charles H. Fairbanks served as the chairman of the Anthropology department at the University of Florida from 1963-1983 and conducted archaeological research across Florida and Georgia.
+Charles H. Fairbanks served as the Chair of the Anthropology department at the University of Florida from 1963-1983 and conducted archaeological research across Florida and Georgia.
 After his death in 1984, his personal papers and field notes were transferred to the museum archive from the Anthropology department at UF.
 His prehistoric and historic ceramic type collections (initiated by John Goggin) are now housed in the Ceramic Technology Laboratory and Historical Archaeology collections at the Florida Museum.
 These collections include material from archaeological sites that were excavated by Fairbanks and Milanich and their students on St. Simons Island, Georgia.
 The St. Simons Island collections span the pre-Columbian, Early Colonial, and Plantation periods and overlap with the Historical Archaeology collections at the Florida Museum.
 Around this same period and into the In the late 1980s the records and collections from the extensive King’s Bay archaeological project in southeastern Georgia also became part of the Florida Museum’s holdings.
 That project involved the survey and/or excavation of a number of pre-Columbian and Plantation period sites, undertaken by William Adams and other archaeologists and students working through the University of Florida and the Museum.
-In 2001 the King’s Bay collections were transferred to the Department of Defense in St. Louis for long term curation.

 From 1970-1976, Ripley P. Bullen was editor of the Florida Anthropologist, the journal of the Florida Anthropological Society.
 He was succeeded by Jerald T. Milanich (1976-1979).
 Consequently, collections and information relevant to some of these archaeological sites featured in the journal have been curated into the Florida Museum’s collections.

-For over 30 years curator, Jerald T. Milanich, (1972-2004) saw the expansion of the collections, growth of the department, and development of the discipline.
-Working with and training students this Florida Museum curator and his colleagues initiated numerous excavations at dozens of Florida archaeological sites.
+Over 30 years as curator, Jerald T. Milanich, (1972-2004) saw the expansion of the collections, growth of the department, and development of the discipline.
+Working with and training students, Milanich and his colleagues initiated numerous excavations at dozens of Florida archaeological sites.
 During the late 1970s Milanich directed six fieldwork expeditions at the McKeithen site in north central Florida.
 These excavations yielded important information about village life and mortuary practices during the Weeden Island period in north Florida.

 The discovery of the Baptizing Spring site (Mission San Juan de Guacara) in 1976 was the beginning of the resurgence of archaeological research at Spanish missions by Milanich and his students.
 Excavations at the mission sites on Amelia Island followed in the mid-1980s.
 At the same time there was a growing interest in reconstructing Hernando de Soto’s route through the southeastern U.S. Efforts by Milanich to trace Soto in Florida resulted in the placement of historical markers along his route.
 The Tatham Mound site was identified during archaeological surveys along the Withlacoochee River.
 Tatham Mound would prove to be associated with Soto’s entrada and provide a rare glimpse into Spanish and Indian interactions.
 Florida Museum archaeologists also searched northern central Florida for Soto era sites which resulted in the discovery of several Spanish mission sites.
 Survey efforts located the mission complex at Fig Springs (San Martín de Ayacuto) which led to several field seasons of excavations at the site.
 Other missions (Santa Fe and Indian Pond sites) were identified and would see further work during the 1990s.